Skip to Content

 The cookies look just like little haystacks.
 And the addition of the pumpkin will bring a delight to the faces of young and older guests.plate of pumpkin haystack cookies

-I got 24 good sized haystacks out of the recipe, 167 calories each.
-Nutritional label for the pumpkin haystack cookies
+I got 24 good sized haystacks out of this recipe.

 These cookies come together to quickly, you can easily make a batch of them when your family gets a yen for something to tempt their sweet tooth!pumpkin haystack cookies